Clearfacts/cf_developer_docs/source/includes/22_authentication_oidc.html.md

 <aside class="warning">
 The Secret is like a password, make sure to treat it in the same way and keep it safe.
-If you lose your secret, or believe it might have been compromised, revoke the application in the ClearFacts interface, and create a new one.
+If you lose your secret, or believe it might have been compromised, revoke the application in the Clearfacts interface, and create a new one.
 </aside>

 ### Auto Discovery